madebysnacks/No_Class/readme.md

 ![No Class made by Snacks Studio](https://github.com/madebysnacks/No_Class/blob/main/header.png?raw=true) See the [live demo](https://noclass.madebysnacks.com).
 # Have you No_Class ?
-No_Doubt.
+**No_Doubt**.
 From Bootstrap to Tailwind, and countless others in between, stylesheets devised by large groups and corporations insist you accept their blueprints as gospel in order to accomplish and accommodate your goals.
 <details>
 <summary>More</summary>